This document is also available in PDF (863 KB) [help with PDF files]

 CBSA Delivery Authority Copy

-11. A field for the CBSA release stamp must be provided on the CBSA delivery authority copy with the following wording, "to be stamped by the CBSA before goods can be delivered to consignee".
-The field for the release stamp is to be printed on the CBSA delivery authority copy only, in place of the free area provided on each of the other copies of the cargo control document.
+11. A field for the CBSA release stamp must be provided on the CBSA delivery authority copy with the following wording, "to be released stamped by the CBSA before goods can be delivered to consignee".
+The field for the release stamp is to be printed on the CBSA delivery authority copy only, in place of the free area provided on each of the other copies of the CCD.
 The size specifications of the field for the CBSA release stamp are the same as for the free area.

 Non-bonded and Bonded Operations

-14. All carriers, except marine must use a five-part form with copies placed in the following sequence:
+14. All carriers, except marine carriers, must use a five-part form with copies placed in the following sequence:

 - (a) Mail copy